 4. There is a step-by-step process for everything required to build a house.
 Skipping these steps results in frustration and problems down the road.

 There is no other way to build a home than to start doing it, each and every bit, step-by-step-by-step.
 It’s possible to get clever and skip steps because they don’t make sense at the time, or because you don’t have the knowledge to understand why things are done the way they are done, but building a home means accessing knowledge, skills and wisdom that already exists.

 Building a home means you will feel flustered, make mistakes, and go through periods of drudgery.
 This is very similar to the healing process.
 The periods of time when we’re doing the work but not seeing results (although change is brewing during this phase) can feel so discouraging.
-And in these times, I know that I’ve been guilty of seeking out wholeness while trying to avoid the ‘work’ required to get there.
-However, we cannot bypass the process of step-by-step inquiry, of doing the steady daily, weekly and monthly self-care practices.
+And in these times, we all, certainly I, have been guilty of seeking out wholeness while trying to avoid the ‘work’ required to get there.
+However, we cannot bypass the process of step-by-step inquiry, of doing the steady daily, weekly and monthly self-care and self-inquiry practices.

-Because all of the step-by-step processes are not the annoying parts we seek to speed through, they are actually the annoying parts that are necessary to becoming whole.
+Because all of the step-by-step processes can seem like the annoying parts we seek to speed through, but are actually the annoying parts that are necessary to becoming whole.
 To building the home we want to live in.
 Healthy, strong, beautiful and whole.